roura356a/csk/intl.en-US/Release notes/System Component change Records/Networking/Terway.md

 |-------|-------------|------------|-----------|------|
 |v1.0.10.398-g63d2e57-aliyun|registry.cn-hangzhou.aliyuncs.com/acs/terway:v1.0.10.398-g63d2e57-aliyun|2021-08-04|-   The issue that network policies occasionally fail to take effect when Terway is used in inclusive ENI mode is fixed.
 -   The Cilium plug-in is upgraded to V1.10.
--   The CNI plug-in is upgraded to V0.3.1.

 |No impact on workloads |